DSA Without CS Degree: The Gap Isn't Intelligence

 Start there.

-The Arrays and Singly Linked List courses on Codeintuition cover 63 lessons, 85 problems, and 15 patterns, and they're permanently free.
+The Arrays and Singly Linked List courses on Codeintuition cover the first two links in that structured path, from basic traversal through sliding window and pointer patterns, and they're permanently free.
 No trial period, no credit card.
 These two data structures are where every learning path begins, regardless of which platform you use.

 - βYou don't have a CS degree and worry it puts you behind